French Resistance: 1943: A mass movement emerges

-After the Battle of Stalingrad, which ended with the destruction of the entire German 6th Army in February 1943, many had started to doubt the inevitability of an Axis victory, and most French gendarmes were not willing to hunt the down the maquis, knowing that they might be tried for their actions if the Allies won.
+After the Battle of Stalingrad, which ended with the destruction of the entire German 6th Army in February 1943, many had started to doubt the inevitability of an Axis victory, and most French gendarmes were not willing to hunt down the maquis, knowing that they might be tried for their actions if the Allies won.
 Only the men of the Groupe mobile de réserve paramilitary police were considered reliable, but the force was too small to hunt down thousands of men.
 As the Germans preferred to subcontract the work of ruling France to the French while retaining ultimate control, it was the Milice that was given the task of destroying the maquis.
 The Milice was in Ousby's words "Vichy's only instrument for fighting the Maquis.
 Entering the popular vocabulary at more or less the same time, the words maquis and milice together defined the new realities: the one a little-known word for the back country of Corsica, which became a synonym for militant resistance; the other a familiar word meaning simply "militia", which became a synonym for militant repression.
 The Maquis and the Milice were enemies thrown up by the final chaos of the Occupation, in a sense twins symbiotically linked in a final hunt."

 The established Resistance groups soon made contact with the maquis, providing them with paramilitary training.
 Frenay remembered:

 We established contact with them through our departmental and regional chiefs.
 Usually these little maquis voluntarily followed our instructions, in return for which they expected food, arms and ammunition ...
 It seemed to me that these groups, which were now in hiding all over the French mountain country, might well be transformed into an awesome combat weapon.
 The maquisards were all young, all volunteers, all itching for action ...
 It was up to us to organize them and give them a sense of their role in the struggle.